Manage rules

 Note: The organization-slug value can also be obtained from the end of your Buildkite URL, by selecting Pipelines in the global navigation of your organization in Buildkite.

-• id is the rule ID value, which can be obtained:
+• id is the rule ID value of the existing rule to be deleted.
+This value can be obtained:

 • By running a List rules GraphQL API query to obtain the rule's id in the response.
 For example: